Mercerenies/latitude/spec/ii_standard_library/collection.md

 ### `Collection zip (coll).`

-Zips the collection with the argument, producing an array of `Cons` [TODO: Link] objects.
+Zips the collection with the argument, producing an array of [`Cons`](cons.md) objects.
 The length of the returned array will be the length of the shorter of the two constituents.

 This method will terminate if at least one of the constituents is finite.

 ### `Collection zip! (coll).`

-Modifies `self` in-place, replacing each element with a `Cons` [TODO:
+Modifies `self` in-place, replacing each element with a [`Cons`](cons.md) cell.
-Link] cell.
 If `coll` is shorter than `self`, then it will be "padded" with `Nil` in the zipped result.

 ### `Collection take (n).`